DWCarrot/RPGItems-reloaded-wiki/Concept:-Durability.md

 After some event be handled, if item's durability is below or equal 0, it will consume itself.

 If the item have PowerUnbreakable, it won't lost its last 1 durability.
 When some tried to reduce durability more or equal to current durability, it will cancel the event
-(can't break blocks, can't damage entities or fail to trigger powers, and your armour with its last durability can't protect you from damage).
+(can't break blocks, can't damage entities or fail to trigger powers, and your armor with its last durability can't protect you from damage).